koesterlab/data-science-for-bioinfo/src/servers/data_transfer.md

 ## rsync (via ssh)

-If you have a Unix shell / linux command line available on the machine that you are trying to transfer data to or from, this is usually the easiest and most robust way of transferring data.
+If you have a **Unix shell / linux command line available on both the machines that you are trying to transfer data to and from**, this is usually the easiest and most robust way of transferring data.
 You can quickly transfer full folders recursively, with rsync optimizing the transfer speed and keeping things like modification timestamps intact.
+It is always recommended to run transfer commands in a [persistent shell session](./persistent_shell.md), because your transfer will always keep on running, even when your connection is interrupted or your terminal is closed unexpectly.

+And here are standard `rsync` commands you can use:

-A command that will take the folder at `/abs/src/path/folder` and transfer it to `/abs/dest/path/folder` is (assuming, you are on the `source` machine):
+One to take the folder at `/abs/src/path/folder` and transfer it to `/abs/dest/path/folder` is (assuming, you are on the `src` machine):

 ```
 rsync -avP /abs/src/path/folder <user>@<dest_server_address>:/abs/dest/path/folder